zingale/phy504/docs/source/parallel-intro.rst

 a compute node and distributed memory parallelism across nodes.

-There is another type of parallelism -- using accelerators, like GPUs, that dominates high performace computing now.
+There is another type of parallelism -- using accelerators, like GPUs, that dominates high performance computing now.
 Here we can use OpenMP, OpenACC, or a vendor-specific library like CUDA or HIP to do the offloading.